sbl-sdsc/mmtf-spark/docs/MacOsInstallation.md

 [Download Maven](http://maven.apache.org/download.cgi) (apache-maven-3.5.2-bin.tar.gz) or newer version

-Expand the tar.gz file and copy it to the /opt directory.
-If you are not an administrator on your computer, copy the file to different install location.
+Expand the tar.gz file and move it to the /opt directory.
+If you are not an administrator on your computer, move the file to different install location.

 ```
-sudo cp -r ./apache-maven-3.5.2 /opt
+sudo mv apache-maven-3.6.0 /opt
 ```

 ### Install Spark